 - Stiff muscles

-- Muscle spasms, especially the facial muscles
+- Muscle spasms, mainly in the face

 - Fast breathing

 - Fast or irregular heartbeat